thinkful-ei-macaw/SpacedRepition-client-VB/README.md

 # Spaced Repetition Capstone

+# NEEDED CHANGES FOR SCALING UPWARDS ON SCREENSIZE: Hovering links to be cool

 ## Setup

 To setup the application

 1. Fork and clone the project to your machine
 2. `npm install`.
-This will also install the application *Cypress.io* for running browser integration tests
+This will also install the application _Cypress.io_ for running browser integration tests

 The project expects you have the Spaced repetition API project setup and running on http://localhost:8000.